 As businesses and products reach more international markets, with ever-increasing speed, digital is life-and-death: your company’s website needs to reflect your international users’ needs and preferences..

-User expectations are continually increasing, thus the number of ways they can become easily frustrated and put off by a site increases.
-Whether that it is due to poor design or development, utilizing a user experience design service is a great way to shed light on the UX problems of a site.
+User expectations are continually intensifying, and the number of ways they can become easily frustrated and put off by a site is increasing as a result.
+This is one reason why user experience design services have gained a lot of popularity in the B2B world these past few years; they provide professional help to shed light on the UX problems of a site.

 Although the language barrier is just the start of the potential problems.
 In order to have a site that can effectively reach users of different national backgrounds, following these UX principles is critical.

 In order to tackle the primary issue—changing the language of a site—the user needs to be able to easily find the magical place on the page (a button, a menu…) that will allow them to switch to their language; that place is called the global gateway.

 The global gateway directs the user to a specific localized version of the website.
 In good UX-designer fashion, we need to assume that the initial language is not one with which the user is familiar; that makes our work a little trickier, as they now need to be directed to their own language in a way that does not require any written commands.

 It’s generally considered that the best way to design a navigational system is to place the search on either the very top of the page or in the footer; these are the two most common places users look for information, capabilities, and menu items.